binder-badge/binder-badge.github.io/README.md

 This is where I host the files and articles for my personal wiki!.
 I write my articles as Markdown files, and the framwork I use for my wiki is Astro.
 Some of the topics I cover inlcude homelabbing, server administration, and some personal projects.

-The domain I run my wiki on is https://entering.theworkpc.com and is hosted using Github Pages.
+The site I run my wiki on is https://entering.theworkpc.com/wiki and is hosted using Github Pages.
 ## 🧞 Commands for running locally

 All commands are run from the root of the project, from a terminal: